 The Council of Europe was selected as one of two regional organisations for the European and North America region on the UNESCO Global SDG4-Education 2030 Steering Committee.

 The Council of Europe contributes to the work of this Committee by presenting regional initiatives, representing and reporting back to its member states, and identifying and promoting good practice in efforts to achieve SDG4 among its member States.

-The Council of Europe’s approach to quality education is outlined in Recommendation CM(2012)13 on ensuring quality education and programmes supporting EDC/HRE, Competences for Democratic Culture, Ethics, Transparency and Integrity in Education (ETINED), inter-cultural dialogue, and education provision for refugees and migrants are also relevant.
+The Council of Europe’s approach to quality education is outlined in Recommendation CM(2012)13 on ensuring quality education.
+Programmes supporting EDC/HRE; Competences for Democratic Culture; Ethics, Transparency and Integrity in Education (ETINED); inter-cultural dialogue, and education provision for refugees and migrants contribute to achieving SDG 4.

 Additionally, through its co-operation and capacity-building programme, the Council of Europe’s Education Department offers tailored support to member States, individually or in groups, to identify and promote best practice across a range of education issues, allowing SDG4-related outcomes to be given more visible priority.

 Established in 2020 as an Enlarged Partial Agreement, the Observatory on History Teaching in Europe promotes history education that fosters reconciliation, and a culture of peace and non-violence in line with SGD 4.7.
 Based on a multi-perspective and fact-based approach, the Observatory’s work seeks to understand how history curricula and teaching methods develop students’ comprehension of democracy and democratic values, critical thinking skills, and help them to contribute to a more just society in the future.
 This allows for the identification of good practices in the field of history education, and to learn how to escape the pitfalls of using history lessons to further political agendas.